BoyarRiq/Splunk-EVTX-Threat-Hunting-Project/README.md

 Author: Tyriq McNulty

-This project demonstrates advanced threat hunting techniques using EVTX logs parsed in Splunk over the course of 3 weeks.
+This project demonstrates advanced threat hunting techniques using EVTX logs analyzed in Splunk over the course of 3 weeks.
 It simulates a real-world compromise involving persistence, privilege escalation, spoofing, and execution techniques observed in malware campaigns.

 ##  Techniques Detected (MITRE ATT&CK)